 Response to any infection

-7. Engage with the NHS Test and Trace process
+8. Engage with the NHS Test and Trace process.

 You must ensure you understand the NHS Test and Trace process and how to contact your local Public Health England health protection team.
-You must ensure that staff members and parents/carers understand that they will need to be ready and willing to:
+You must ensure that staff members, students, parents and carers understand that they will need to be ready and willing to:

 - self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or someone who tests positive for coronavirus (COVID-19)